51Degrees/documentation/src/concepts/flowelements/flowelement.md

 While an implementation can implement just **flow element**, useful functionality is built up in layers as shown below.
 Any of these layers can be built upon by an implementation depending on its requirements.

+TODO: This may not be true in all languages.
+TBC.

 @dotfile flowelement-hierarchy.dot

 ## Properties

 The @elementdata produced by an **element** contains values of @properties based on the
 @evidence provided.
-Each **element** has a set of @properties it provides values for.
+Each **element** has a set of @properties it can populate values for.

-The @properties available in an **element** can be queried directly for meta data purposes, or to retrieve the names of the @properties whos values are present in the @elementdata produced.
+The @properties populated by an **element** can be queried directly to retrieve metadata relating to each property.
+The data available will vary by implementation but will typically include information such as the property name and data type.

 ## Evidence Keys

-Each **element** expects certain items of @evidence to be present during processing.
-In the **age element** example, it expects a date of birth to be present in the @evidence.
+Each **element** can only make use of certain items of @evidence during processing.
+In the **age element** example above, it expects a date of birth to be present in the @evidence.

-The items of @evidence which an **element** expects is exposed via an @evidencekeyfilter, which is present in each **element** and an aggregated form in a @pipeline (equivalent to looking at each **element** of the @pipeline individually).
+The items of @evidence which an **element** can make use of is exposed via an @evidencekeyfilter.
+This is also available in an aggregated form from the parent @Pipeline.
+(This would be equivalent to combining the @evidencekeyfilter from each **element** of the @pipeline individually).

 Using an @evidencekeyfilter means that instead of asking an **element** 'which items of @evidence do you want?', one would ask 'do you want this item of @evidence?'.
-This achieves the same result and gives an **element** a greater degree of flexibility in the @evidence it accepts.
+This gives an **element** a greater degree of flexibility how it specifies the @evidence that it accepts.
+For example, it allows an element to easily indicate that it can make use of any HTTP headers, regardless of the header name.

 @dotfile flowelement-evidencekeys.dot

 ## Data Keys

-Results of an **element**'s processing are stored in the @flowdata, keyed on the **element**'s @datakey.
-While not required, it is convention that each **element** has a unique key.
-For example, our "user age" example would likely have the key "user age".
+Results of an **element**'s processing are stored in the @flowdata, keyed on the **element**'s data key.
+While not required, it is convention that each **element** has a unique key name.
+For example, our "user age" example would likely have the key name "user age".

-An **element**'s @datakey contains not just a string key, but the type of @elementdata which the results are.
+In addition to the key name, an **element**'s data key also contains the type of @elementdata that the element populates.

+TODO: Not sure how true the above is for typeless languages such as PHP and Node.
+TBC.

 ## Scope

-An **element** is immutable once created, so the configuration cannot be altered.
+By convention, an **element**'s configuration is immutable once created.
+Although this is not enforced

 An **element** can be added to any number of @pipelines.
 A @pipeline is merely an organizational layer which instructs **element**'s to carry out processing on a @flowdata, so the **element** acts in isolation without the need to reference to the @pipeline.